 4 Tips on How to Sell During COVID19

 Truth Time...I've been avoiding this subject How to Sell During COVID19.
 WHY?
-Because I'm sure you'll agree, you can't go through an entire day without some one telling you what to do during the #stayathome orders.
+Because I'm sure you'll agree, you can't go through an entire day without someone telling you what to do during the #stayathome orders.

 Over the last week, several people have reached out asking for suggestions.
 A few sell senior products in the insurance marketplace and back in the day, I sold senior insurance products.
-I can only imagine how difficult it is to sell over the phone since this product usually require a face to face meeting.
+I can only imagine how difficult it is to sell over the phone since this product usually requires a face to face meeting.

 In this article, you'll learn 4 tips on how to sell during COVID19, especially how I would sell senior products in this current environment.
 As a matter of fact, this will be useful for anyone who uses a presentation to sell face to face.